RAWABET

 FOR WHOM?

-Rawabet seeks a group of 15 performing artists to develop, rehearse, and showcase small-scale individual artistic projects in a 10-day period.
+Rawabet sought a group of 15 performing artists to develop, rehearse, and showcase small-scale individual artistic projects in 10 days.
 The projects may be multidisciplinary with an anchoring in performance arts, particularly in dance, theatre, spoken word, puppetry, new circus arts, or interdisciplinary formats.
-Artists originally from the Arab region, of all ethnicities, and who have moved to Europe since 2015, are eligible to apply, with priority given to artists who moved from Syria, Palestine, Lebanon, Iraq, Jordan, Egypt, Yemen, Sudan, and Libya.
-Applicants who moved to Europe prior to 2015 will also be considered on individual cases.
+Artists originally from the Arab region, of all ethnicities, and who have moved to Europe since 2015 are eligible to apply, with priority given to artists who moved from Syria, Palestine, Lebanon, Iraq, Jordan, Egypt, Yemen, Sudan, and Libya.
+Applicants who moved to Europe before 2015 will also were considered on an individual case.

 Download the long version of the call for more information, as well as the application questions, in the download buttons below: